-Simple solutions at Newport Children’s Medical Group can treat these and other potentially life-threatening breathing problems.
+Simple solutions at Newport Children’s Medical Group can help treat these and other potentially life-threatening pulmonary and breathing problems.

 To diagnose pulmonary problems in children, Newport Children’s Medical Group pulmonology specialists review their medical history and ask questions about their symptoms.
 They might complete: